yilmazhuseyin/yilmazhuseyin/README.md

 ### Hi, I am Hüseyin 👋
-For many years, I have worked as a Quality Assurance and Quality Control Engineer on $2 billion railway project in Africa.

-I recently decided to pursue my career in software development and here I am!
-I am currently working heavily on C#.
-I also developed an app for kids with Swift and XCode.
-If this interests you, you can check it from the link below.

-Also it's great to be back in school too!
-Currently, my "Associate of Science - Computer Programming" education be under way.

 Always interested in hearing from former colleagues, managers, or just interesting creative people, so feel free to contact me if you'd like to connect!